Doors Open / Doors Closed

 The exhaust vents should be roof mounted away from any other inlets or regular human activity and positively ventilated to push the exhaust up and into the fresh air stream.
 Doors to the pressurized rooms should have closers, and any penetrations of the walls or ceiling (above the tiles) should be caulked.

 Additional reasons behind pressure testing includes gases.
 All medical facilities store flammable gases.
 These areas of storage must be kept separate and under negative pressure.
 Simple reason is if these gases were pulled into areas of electrical equipment they could ignite.
 Some gases stored also are harmful and may not be flammable.
 Labs are also subject to pressures.
-So they areas also must be kept under negative pressure with additional make up air.
+So these areas also must be kept under negative pressure with additional make up air.

 While there are simple, mechanical and elaborate centrally connected electronic monitors for everyday rooms pressures, the smart procedure is to test and document the air flows with regular certified inspections, just like the other equipment in the hospital.
 This maintains TJC compliance and can insulate from law suits.